kholidfu/toped_agc/README.md

-Tokopedia Feed Parser
-Store into Mongo
+Build a dropship store using Tokopedia Data

-Markup the price
+- Markup the price
-Show Google Form
+- Show Google Form when Visitor Click Buy
-Ready to dropship
+- Admin process the order from bukalapak